OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 Surf the application.
 Note when cookies are created.
 Make a list of received cookies, the page that sets them (with the set-cookie directive), the domain for which they are valid, their value, and their characteristics.

-- Which parts of the the application generate and/or modify the cookie?
+- Which parts of the the application generate or modify the cookie?

 Surfing the application, find which cookies remain constant and which get modified.
 What events modify the cookie?